top of page

 (Austin, TX)

-Rhythm House, founded by Lisa Vargas and Travis, is Austin’s dance home offering weekly classes in Salsa, Bachata, Swing, West Coast Swing, Two-Step, Country Swing, and Cumbia, plus ballroom and rhythm styles.
+Rhythm House, founded by Lisa Vargas, Travis Herman, and Lizeth Katz Pallagi, is Austin’s dance home offering weekly classes in Salsa, Bachata, Swing, West Coast Swing, Two-Step, Country Swing, and Cumbia, plus ballroom and rhythm styles.
 With group lessons, private coaching, youth ballet & creative movement, socials, and performance teams, they offer welcoming spaces for dancers.

 • Instagram